pietrodebernardi03-code/nova-sbe-msc-finance/research-methods/01-tick-size-turnover/README.md

-# Assignment — The Causal Effect of Minimum Tick Size Increases on Trading Turnover
+# The Causal Effect of Minimum Tick Size Increases on Trading Turnover
 **Research Methods for Finance · Nova SBE · Spring 2026** *Supervisors: Julio A. Crego, Fabian Waßmann*